 In lieu of coaching of fees, we ask our runners to support the community through volunteerism, gifts in kind, gear donations, and monetary donations.
-Some of the charitable organizations that the High Park Rogue Runners have supported are listed below.
+Some of the charitable organizations that the High Park Rogue Runners have supported

 Black Women in Motion

 “Black Women in Motion is a Toronto-based, youth-led organization that empowers and supports the advancement of black womxn and survivors of sexual violence.
 We work within an anti-racist, intersectional feminist, trauma-informed and survivor-centred framework to create culturally-relevant content, educational tools, healing spaces and economic opportunities for black womxn.”

 “Starting in 2013 as a progressive grassroots social venture, Building Roots was initially founded in response to a lack of fresh food access and agricultural growing space across Toronto.
 On Saturdays year-round, the pay-what-you-can Moss Park Market offers fresh fruits and vegetables to community members in the Downtown East area of Toronto.”